 The best time to visit waterfalls near Byron Bay is during the wet season in the first quarter of the year.

 Responsible travel tip: Many waterfalls are home to endangered species and support a very fragile ecosystem.
 Before you jump in, make sure you research if swimming there is allowed.
 And always avoid wearing sunscreen, insect repellent or any chemical product that could pollute the water.

 1. Protesters Falls (1.5 hours from Byron Bay)

-The easy short walk to Protesters Falls takes you in a beautiful rainforest, along a lovely creek.
+The easy short walk to Protesters Falls takes you into a beautiful rainforest along a lovely creek.
 It’s very relaxing, and I wished it took longer to reach the end of the track, where Protester Falls awaits.